opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Job-Type-Management.md

 To define job details:

 Complete [Steps 1-13 of the Adding Jobs](Adding-Jobs.md) section.
-Then, proceed to [Step 2]{.ul} below to define the platform-specific job information.
+Then, proceed to Step 2 below to define the platform-specific job information.

 Ensure that the **File Information** tab is selected within the **File